TritonDataCenter/sdc-headnode/README.md

 The SDC headnode installation media includes images of various core zones.
-These zone images are generally built by [Mountain Gorilla (MG)][mg], and the resultant build artifacts are uploaded to a directory structure in [Manta][manta].
+These zone images are generally built by [Mountain Gorilla (MG)][mg], and the resultant build artefacts are uploaded to a directory structure in [Manta][manta].
 Zone images are nominated for inclusion in the build via the `"zones"` key in `build.spec`.

-The simplest possible example is a zone where the MG build artifact name is the same as the shipping filename, and the latest image is to be downloaded from Manta.
+The simplest possible example is a zone where the MG build artefact name is the same as the shipping filename, and the latest image is to be downloaded from Manta.
 One such example is the `"adminui"` zone: